Monday, March 20, 2017

 345 Spruce - Kansas City, Missouri - Sears Oakdale

-Image courtesy of Johnson County, Missouri
+Image courtesy of Jackson County, Missouri

 If you've read my post about the catalog perfect Sears Oakdale in Prairie Village, Kansas, you'll recognize that this Oakdale is showing off almost all of the original detailing you would have found on this house when it was first built.